-- Each venue must develop their own COVID-19 Safety Plan taking into account all of the tennis activities your venue intends to offer - Group tennis activities (for example: coaching sessions or competitive matches) can be conducted but, if these activities involve more than 20 participants, they must be conducted in compliance with an appropriate COVID-19 Safety Plan.
-The 4 square metre rule and social distancing must be observed by all participants - Tennis activities must involve no more than 500 people - Multiple group activities can take place within the one venue (for example: multiple coaching sessions or multiple competitive matches between two teams) - Promote a 'Play & Go' policy of not permitting players to arrive at the venue early nor should they be encouraged to remain at the venue after their match - Promote prevention techniques and lead by example - Implement ways to minimise contact for both participants and coaching staff - Plan for increased levels of staff/volunteer absences - Keep your team and your participants informed of the actions you are taking - Keep records of anyone using your venue and their contact details (Guest HQ is a resource that has limited free services click here) - Payments to be made online or via EFTPOS avoid handling cash
+- Each venue must develop their own COVID-19 Safety Plan taking into account all of the tennis activities your venue intends to offer - Group tennis activities (for example: coaching sessions or competitive matches) can be conducted but, with a maximum of 3,000 people who can be at a social distance of 2 sqm outdoors.
+If the tennis activities are indoors Greater Sydney must adhere to one person per 4 sqm and regional/rural NSW one person per 2 sqm. - Multiple group activities can take place within the one venue (for example: multiple coaching sessions or multiple competitive matches between two teams) - Engage in stringent hygiene practices - Contact trace all individuals that attend your event - Promote prevention techniques and lead by example - Implement ways to minimise contact for both participants and coaching staff - Plan for increased levels of staff/volunteer absences - Keep your team and your participants informed of the actions you are taking - Keep records of anyone using your venue and their contact details through the Service NSW COVID Safe Check In system - Payments to be made online or via EFTPOS avoid handling cash where you can